 Other laboratory tests may be done on the tissue sample(s) removed during a biopsy to learn more about the tumor.

-- Immunohistochemistry.
-This test finds Ewing sarcoma cells in the tissue sample.
+Immunohistochemistry.
+This test finds out whether there are Ewing sarcoma cells in the tissue sample.

 The next section in this guide is Stages.
 It explains the system doctors use to describe the extent of the disease.
 Use the menu to choose a different section to read in this guide.